Mississippi’s regulations lead to fewer jobs, more poverty

 In 2017, Mississippi had 42,676 small businesses, employing 437,242 workers.
 Between 1999 and 2015, industry-level federal regulations increase by 3.78 percent each year.
 This translates to a loss of 68 small businesses and 904 jobs each year.
 During that time period, it represents about 15,000 jobs lost.

 Research finds that a 10 percent increase in federal regulations is associated with a 0.9 percent increase in consumer prices.
 This translates into a 7.35 percent increase in consumer prices from 1999 through 2015.

 As the data shows, the need to reduce regulations is not just a good talking point.
 It will help Mississippians earn more, start more businesses, obtain employment, and pay lower prices for consumer goods.
 All positive economic measurements.

 While Mississippi doesn’t control federal regulations, the state does have 118,000 regulations totaling more than 9.3 million words on the books, all having similar detrimental impacts on the economy.
-A proposal in the legislature would’ve begin the process of rolling back some of those regulations.
-Senate Bill 2048, sponsored by Sen. Kevin Blackwell, would require five state agencies to begin a regulatory reduction program over the next three years.
+For a couple years, proposals have been introduced that would create pilot programs mandating a reduction in regulations from a handful of agencies.

 Similar reductions in the past have been demonstrated effective in other places.
 In the last decade, lawmakers in British Columbia worked with public sector workers to streamline, reducing regulations by over 40 percent.
 In Idaho last year, Gov. Brad Little led an effort to repeal the entire regulatory code and replace it with a smaller package.